Skip to content

 View and Manage Orders

-A. Understanding Order Statuses and Tracking
+A. Understand Order Statuses

 Every order in the Sales Rep App progresses through a series of statuses that indicate its current stage in the workflow.
 Knowing what each status means helps you track orders and take the right action at the right time.